🌃 The Higher School Certificate (HSC): What is it?

 So, looking at Ally, Bella and Cassie again, their raw marks would turn into:

-Ally came first in the internal so her internal mark is the what the person who came first in the external exam got, Bella came second so gets the second-best mark and so on.
+Ally came first in the internal so her internal mark is what the person who came first in the external exam got, Bella, came second so gets the second-best mark and so on.
 Remember: this is only for your internal 50%, you still keep your exam mark to make up the other 50%.
 So the girls would end up with these final marks for the course:

 The upshot of all of this is: you want to beat everyone in internals and then help everyone for externals, so all your marks get bumped up.

-Ok so now you have all your subjects, you’ve got your final mark, but how do you get the magical ATAR?
+Ok so now you have all your subjects, and you’ve got your final mark, but how do you get the magical ATAR?

 If we take this made-up student as an example:

 I could explain how this works but honestly, it’s not important.
 Once your marks are in it’s out of your hands.
-The advice I always received is choose subjects you are good at and interested in and the rest will take care of itself.
+The advice I always received is to choose subjects you are good at and interested in and the rest will take care of themselves.
 Don’t choose a subject simply because it will boost your ATAR, if you don’t do well in it, it doesn’t matter how well it scales.